 Often, a horse owner may believe that homeowner’s insurance or rental insurance will cover their liability.
 However, this is often not the case, and many insurance companies may try to find legal loopholes which allow them to be free of the responsibility.

 If you’ve been injured by a horse, or accused of being liable for another’s horse injury, the legal ramifications may be more complicated than you’d expect.
-An experienced personal injury attorney at Ramsey Hill Law Group can look at your case and advise you on your options.
+An experienced personal injury attorney at Hill Law Firm can look at your case and advise you on your options.
 Contact a personal injury lawyer today with the form below, or at (210) 960-3939.